-The Company's Common Stock is traded on the Nasdaq National Market under the symbol "SEAC."
-The following table sets forth the high and low closing sale prices for the Common Stock for the periods indicated, as reported on the Nasdaq National Market.
-All prices reflect the Company's 3-for-2 stock split which became effective on December 27, 1999.
+SeaChange's common stock is traded on the Nasdaq National Market under the symbol "SEAC."
+The following table sets forth the high and low closing sale prices for the common stock for the periods indicated, as reported on the Nasdaq National Market.
+All prices reflect SeaChange's 3-for-2 stock split which became